dulvui/simondalvai.org/src/content/blog/godot-flathub-publish/index.md

 [**Pocket Broomball**](https://github.com/dulvui/pocket-broomball/blob/main/flatpak/org.simondalvai.pocket-broomball.desktop)

 ### 256x256 px icon
-Finally you'll need an icon for the app, that should also be upstream.
+Finally, you'll need an icon for the app, that should also be upstream.
 It took me some time until I had the correct size of the icons with **the right padding**.
-So make sure that the icon follows the [quality guidelines](https://docs.flathub.org/docs/for-app-authors/metainfo-guidelines/quality-guidelines/#icon-size).
+So, make sure that the icon follows the [quality guidelines](https://docs.flathub.org/docs/for-app-authors/metainfo-guidelines/quality-guidelines/#icon-size).

 Here the links to the icons
 [**Ball2Box**](https://github.com/flathub/org.simondalvai.ball2box/blob/master/icon-256.png)
 [**Pocket Broomball**](https://github.com/dulvui/pocket-broomball/blob/main/flatpak/icon-256.png)

-Note: The Ball2Box icon is placed in the flathub repo, since for I was not told in my PR to move it upstream.
+Note: The Ball2Box icon is placed in the Flathub repo, since I was not told in my PR to move it upstream.
 But it is still recommended to have it upstream, like it is in Pocket Broomball.

 ## After submission